 This Marriott hotel is a great weekend getaway option that offers biking and hiking adventures, ski-in and ski-out access, a private ski valet, and numerous room and suite options to fit your budget.

 #6 Best Retreat for Couples: The Lodge at Blue Sky, Coalville

-A new retreat that is consistently ranked as one of the top weekend getaway spots in the state, The Lodge at Blue Sky in Coalville, Utah is a great place for couples to do some activities together, reconnect, and enjoy time with one another.
+A new retreat consistently ranked as one of the top weekend getaway spots in the state, The Lodge at Blue Sky in Coalville, Utah, is a great place for couples to do some activities together, reconnect, and enjoy time with one another.

-They can choose from any type of outdoor or indoor activity, whether it is a horseback ride during the sunset, mountain biking on one of the nearby mountain trails, or learning how to fly fish in the nearby river.
+They can choose from any outdoor or indoor activity, whether a horseback ride during the sunset, mountain biking on nearby mountain trails, or learning how to fly fish in the nearby river.